alvarezrrj/alirey/README.md

 # Alirey

-A Laravel booking management system.
+A booking management system built in the TALL stack (TailwindCSS, AlpineJS, Laravel & Livewire).
 This doc attempts to describe what each section does and how it works.

 ## TO DO